iss4cf0ng/EgoDrop/README.md

 Still in development.

 # Introduction
 This is an experimental RAT(Remote Access Trojan) for Linux platform.
+C# GUI based server and C++ based payload.

 # Goal of Learning
 - How to establish a secure, encrypted communication channel.